 A developer should know how to use version control system such as Git to manage their source code.
 Github is a free repository of open source software which is publicly available.

 In this blog we will see how to install Git version control system locally on your computer.
 This is used to check in or check out source code from Github.
+We will be installing GIT version 2.26.2 on Windows 10.

 Lets get started: